 Skip to content

-Cursor offers two distinct update channels, each serving different needs and risk tolerances.
+Cursor offers three update channels, each serving a different appetite for risk versus newness.

 The Default channel provides thoroughly tested releases with proven stability.
 This is the recommended choice for: